MakeSchool-Tutorials/Makestagram-Swift-V2/P9-Improving-Upload-Code/content.md

 Now it's time to move from a working solution to a good one.
 In the last step we have identified two issues with our current uploading code:

-1. We need to resolve the warnings in the console.
+1. We need to handle the result of saving in the background.
 2. We need to store more information along with the `Post` that we're creating.
 Right now we are only storing the image file, but we also need to store the `user` to which the post belongs

 Actually, there's a third issue.
 All of our uploading code is currently contained in the `TimelineViewController` class; however, that code isn't related to the timeline feature of the app.
 If we place all of our code directly in the `TimelineViewController` we will end up with a huge mess.